 - smoking cigarettes

 There are typically no symptoms of cervical dysplasia.
-Occasionally abnormal bleeding may occur.
-However, in the absence of symptoms, the cell changes are invisible to the naked eye and are usually found during a regular Pap smear.
+Occasionally, abnormal bleeding may occur.
+However, in the absence of symptoms, the cell changes are invisible to the naked eye and are usually found during a regular Pap test.

-Pap smear results will indicate a squamous intraepithelial lesion, or SIL.
+Pap test results will indicate a squamous intraepithelial lesion (SIL).
 This indicates cellular tissue damage or dysplasia.

 There are different categories of SIL, including: